dracory/base/README.md

 ## Database

-The database package provides database interaction functionalities for the Dracory framework.
+The Dracory framework provides database interaction functionality using the `database` module.
-It offers a set of tools for interacting with various database systems.

-For more information, see the [database/README.md](database/README.md) file.
+For information on database functionality, see the [https://github.com/dracory/database](https://github.com/dracory/database) repository.

 ## Email